ekneale/cobraa/README.md

 Relevant flags are:
 ```
-    --lightSim                Runs the singles only in the components which are the main contributors to accidentals (can be combined with --reduced)
+    --lightSimWater           Runs simulations for only the decays which contribute significantly to accidentals in water

-    --reduced                 Runs only the processes and decays which tend to trigger/reconstruct in the fiducial (can be combined with --lightSim)
+    --lightSimWbLS            Runs simulations for only the decays which contribute significantly to accidentals in WbLS (TODO)

     --cluster                 Used to specify the job submission script header options (default is to run locally)
                               Options: lassen, sheffield, edinburgh, glasgow, etc (only lassen and sheffield so far).